Living Conditions in U.S. Immigration Detention Centers

 Challenging Living Conditions

-Captives can be confined to very unfavorable circumstances upon their arrival at these centers.
-At times, they are also conveyed in chains with most of their items removed from them.
+Upon arrival at these centers, captives often face very unfavorable conditions.
+At times, they are transported in chains, with most of their belongings removed.
 Every inmate has his particular bed and this number corresponds often to the number of the bed, or the alien registration number ‘A number.’

 Some detainees are handcuffed while others are shackled, and everyone is forced to wear a jumpsuit like police officers.
 One is relatively immobile during detainment and sleeps within confined spaces with other detainees to keep privacy levels low.
-It goes further by saying that during the day the detainees are subjected to what is termed as ‘counts’ where they are instructed to stay by their bed at specified intervals.
+During the day, the detainees undergo “counts,” where officials instruct them to stay by their beds at specified intervals.
 Such counts can interfere with meal patterns, so if detainees have any visits during meal hours they may miss meals.

 Interactions with Staff: Limited Options for Complaints